-We’re still sweaty from Timely's first company-wide fitness challenge, which proved to be ridiculously fun.
-Everyone actually committed to the idea – even those working remotely!
-And it’s all thanks to the help of a sweet group challenge app we used.
+We’re still sweaty from our first company-wide fitness challenge, which proved to be ridiculously fun.
+Thanks to the office fitness challenge app we used, our remote team could unite their individual local exercises into one virtual experience.
+It made it so easy for everyone to actually commit to the idea.
 In case you’re looking to do the same, here are the best office fitness challenge apps we’ve found for simple, memorable competitions.

 What’s the deal?
 Grab your phone, smartwatch or fitness tracker and start walking.
 Whoever has the most steps at the end of your challenge wins.
 And no, you can’t fool the system by sitting down and swinging your device about (we tried 😩).